opensemanticsearch/open-semantic-search/README.md

 After these builds all the Docker images/dependencies/services can by started together by docker-compose with the config file docker-compose.yml

+# Automated tests

+For CI/CD there are some different automated tests:

+## Integration tests

+Since the submodule Open Semantic ETL uses and needs different powerful services like Solr, spacY-services or Tika-Server by HTTP and REST-API, the automated tests run as integration tests within the docker-compose environment configured in docker-compose.etl-test.yml so these services are available while running the unittests.

+## End to end tests

+Some automated integration tests and end-to-end (E2E) tests within a web browser controlled by the browser automation framework playwright and the node.js / javascript based test framework JEST.

+You can extend the automated tests in test/test.js

+They run by the docker image Dockerfile-test and need the services of the docker-compose environment docker-compose.test.yml

 # Dependencies

 Dependencies are resolved automatically by building or by installation of the Debian or Ubuntu packages or by building the Docker images.